victorfreitas/wpupper-share-buttons/readme.txt

 = 3.4.0 =

-* New: Add share on Reddit
+* NEW: Add share on Reddit
 * Updating translations

 = 3.3.0 =

 * Bug fix
-* New: Possiblity add buttons share on Archive and Category
+* NEW: Possiblity add buttons share on Archive and Category
 * Minor improvements

 = 3.2.1 =